web-seven/overlock-js/packages/client/README.md

 ### Codegen

-Look inside of `scripts/codegen.ts` and configure the settings for bundling your SDK and contracts into `overlockjs`:
+Look inside of `scripts/codegen.ts` and configure the settings for bundling your SDK and contracts into `@overlockjs/client`:

 ```
 yarn codegen